Quantum many-body Jarzynski equality and dissipative noise on a digital quantum computer: Comparison with previous experiments

-In the case of the trapped ion experiment~\cite{an2015experimental}, the model was a harmonic oscillator.
-In order to compute Eq.~\eqref{Eq:normalized}, we cut off after the lowest 10 modes, and normalized $\beta$ by the energy gap of the harmonic oscillator.
-For the extraction of the data, we considered Table 1 of~\cite{an2015experimental}, using the ramp time of $5$~$\mu$s.
+The trapped ion experiment~\cite{an2015experimental} was modeled by a harmonic oscillator, i.e., a system with an infinite-dimensional Hilbert space.
+In order to compare with the other experiments that deal with systems with a finite-dimensional Hilbert space, we evaluate Eq.~\eqref{Eq:normalized} and introduce an artificial cutoff for the harmonic oscillator Hilbert space by taking only the first 10 modes into account; the experimental data concerning the occupation of the different modes shows that this is a valid approximation.
+We normalized $\beta$ by the energy gap of the harmonic oscillator.
+For the extraction of the data, we considered Table 1 of Ref.~\cite{an2015experimental}, using a ramp time of $5$~$\mu$s.